North Coast Ecology Centre Society: Meet the Board

 Caitlin is a biologist and an educator focused on marine conservation in British Columbia.
 She grew up on the South Coast and moved to Prince Rupert in 2014, where she fell in love with the wild spaces of the North Coast.
 Caitlin is passionate about connecting people to the environment around them and has previously worked as an interpreter and naturalist with the Vancouver Aquarium Marine Science Centre, the Whale Interpretive Centre in Telegraph Cove, and the Creston Valley Wildlife Management Area.
-She currently works with the Ocean Wise Conservation Association as the manager of the North Coast Cetacean Research Initiative.
+She worked for many years with the Ocean Wise Conservation Association and established the North Coast Cetacean Research Initiative.
 She holds a BSc in Wildlife Biology from the University of Northern B.C. and is a certified Heritage Interpreter.
-Caitlin is a founding member and the current Chair of the North Coast Ecology Centre Society.
+Caitlin is a founding member of the North Coast Ecology Centre Society.

 Karina is passionate about contributing to science-based decision-making in conservation biology.
 She sees great value in fostering diverse, engaged, and informed communities, and aims to work with people to help conserve and sustain coastal resources.
 Karina moved to Prince Rupert in 2017 after studying and conducting research in Iceland, Uruguay, Norway, and South Africa.
 Despite her tendency to move countries, she has grown very fond of calling Northern B.C. home.
 Karina holds a Masters in Coastal and Marine Management and a BA in geography from the University of Victoria.
 She has worked on a variety of marine conservation issues ranging from plastics to sustainable fisheries to marine mammal conservation and has experience leading community engagement initiatives.
 Karina also volunteers for the Prince Rupert Royal Marine Search and Rescue Society and the Prince Rupert Back Country Society.
 She is a founding member and current Vice-Chair of the North Coast Ecology Centre.